-If you’re familiar, you know these orange popsicles don’t taste like orange juice so you won’t find any of that in this recipe.
+If you’re familiar, you know they don’t taste like orange juice, so you won’t find any of that in this recipe.
 Instead, to achieve the right flavor, we’ll be using an orange syrup.

 If you haven’t tried making your own popsicles before, you’re going to be hooked!
 They’re so easy and have a richer flavor than the ones you buy at the store.

 This post contains affiliate links (when you buy we make a little money at no cost to you).
 See our disclosure for more information.